maiphuonghoang/PRJ301_AttendanceTakingSystemFPT/README.md

-# 1. Detailed Specification
+## 1. Detailed Specification

-This is an individual assignment of PRJ301 - **Attendance Taking Sub-System**\
+This is an individual assignment of PRJ301\
-You are asked to provide a web application for Attendance Taking & Student Grade Management System at FPT University (I know, FPT already got one, but let assume we are reconstructing it).\
+You are asked to provide a web application for *Attendance Taking System* at FPT University\
+(I know, FPT already got one, but let assume we are reconstructing it).\
 You can base on existing sources to develop your design including: fap.fpt.edu.vn, flm.fpt.edu.vn, ...